buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 > IFC4 CHANGE The attribute is deprecated and shall no longer be used, i.e. the value shall be NIL ($).

 ### LiningOffset
 Offset of the window lining.
-The offset is given as distance along the y axis of the local placement (perpendicular to the window plane).
+The offset is given as distance along the Y-axis of the local placement (perpendicular to the window plane).
 { .change-ifc2x4}
 > IFC4 CHANGE New attribute added at the end of the entity definition.